-3 Signs Your Meeting Culture Needs Work
+3 Warning Signs That Your Meeting Culture is in Trouble

-3 Signs Your Meeting Culture Needs Work
+3 Warning Signs That Your Meeting Culture is in Trouble

-To be fair, I’ll give meetings some credit.
+’ll give meetings some credit.
 They can be great for connecting with coworkers, especially in remote environments.
 When done right, meetings help people collaborate and feel more invested in decisions and plans.

-But let’s be real—how often is that actually happening?
+But let’s be real, how often is that actually happening?

 If you answered “all the time!” it sounds like you went through Essential Facilitation™.
 Congrats!
-This article might not be for you—but feel free to share it with others. 😊
+This article might not be for you, but feel free to share it with others. 😊

 If you didn’t say “all the time,” let’s get into it.